 When a special American space shuttle goes missing on its way to Britain, it is up to James Bond to track it down.
 He quickly discovers that the shuttles creator, Drax, has disastrous plans of a global scale.

 You know… I hate this film?
 James Bond has had a lot of ups and downs so far, but Moonraker has to be crowning jewel of utter shame to the franchise.
 From the word go, there is little to be excited about, the opening scene shows a return of Jaws… why?
-No particular reason, he just appears, because the fans loved him, and so that Moonraker can ruin his monstrousness with campy stupidly later on.
+No particular reason, he just appears, because the fans loved him, and so that Moonraker can ruin his monstrousness with campy stupidity later on.

-What kills this film – to my shock – is not the utterly laughable spacesuit laser battle in Earth’s orbit, oh no, a string of contrived plot conveniences kills it before the finale.
+What kills this film – to my shock – is not the utterly laughable spacesuit laser battle in Earth’s orbit, oh no, a string of contrived plot conveniences kills it before that finale.
 The entire middle hour of this film is redundant with random fight/chase scenes; we have Bond visiting every corner of the Earth for forgettable reasons, including Venice.
 While there he rides a gondola (doesn’t everyone?) only for a funeral gondola to pass by nonchalantly… oh snap!
 There’s a knife-throwing assassin in the coffin!
 What?
 No reason.
-The assassin kills the gondolier first (?) and Bond activates not only a motor, but a full blown hovercraft device! …
+The assassin kills the gondolier first (?) and Bond activates not only a motor, but a full blown hovercraft device!

 I… I’m sorry, this was a regular gondola, yes?
 I knew there was a stupid space battle later, but this just blew my mind.
 They even loop the footage to make a pigeon (A PIGEON!) do a double-take at the… hover-gondola.